 Drive: Driving to Tomar is the fastest way to reach.
 It takes 1 hour and 30 minutes to reach Tomar from Lisbon.

 Train/Bus: Trains are available to travel to Tomar.
-Fastest train will get you to Tomar in 1 hour 45 minutes.
+The fastest train will get you to Tomar in 1 hour 45 minutes.
 Getting back to Lisbon is the same travel duration.

 Tours: Here is a day tour to explore the Templar Knights